somil0701/FindMySpot/README.md

 ---

 # 📖 Project Overview
-ParkEZ is an end‑to‑end web application for managing 4‑wheeler parking across multiple parking lots.
+FindMySpot is an end‑to‑end web application for managing 4‑wheeler parking across multiple parking lots.
 It supports reservation, occupancy tracking, cost calculation, reporting, and admin dashboards with analytics.
 Built entirely using the mandatory MAD II technologies.

 This is **Version 2** of the project.